NCAS-CMS/cfdm/docs/source/tutorial.rst

 used.
 Alternatively, netCDF character arrays can be used in all cases by setting the *string* keyword of the `cfdm.write` function.

+Groups
+^^^^^^

+NetCDF4 files with hierarchical groups may be created if a group structure is defined by the netCDF variable and dimension names, accessed via the :ref:`netCDF interface <NetCDF-interface>`.
+See the section on :ref:`hierarchical groups <Hierarchical-groups>` for details.

 ----

 .. _Hierarchical-groups: